 But, remember, don’t just distribute your video once and be done with it– republish and repost your video periodically to keep your brand top of mind.
 That’s the beauty of video: It doesn’t get old as fast as other types of content.
 You’ll want heavy distribution on the outset and continued distribution well after your first post.

 TL;DR: If you’re accounting for distribution in your timeline, schedule around one week for initial distribution.

 Total Time Required

 So, how much time do you need total from ideation to distribution?
-If you’ve done the math, you know you should plan at least nine weeks (or just over two months) ahead of time for any major video project.
+If you’ve done the math, you know you should plan around 8-9 weeks (or just over two months) ahead of time for any major video project.